Samsung Galaxy Tab S9 vs. Google Pixel Tablet: Which 11-inch tablet is right for you?

 (Image credit: Nicholas Sutrich / Android Central)

-Going back to the S Pen, Samsung is still including this in the box, something that you won't find with the Pixel Tablet.
-And thanks to the AMOLED display, latency when using the S Pen on the Tab S9 is down to an incredible 2.8ms.
-And it still magnetically attaches to the back of the tablet, giving you a place to store it when it's not in use while also keeping it charged.
+Regarding the S Pen, you get one with your new Galaxy S9 tablet, but you won't get one with the Pixel Tablet.
+Thanks to the AMOLED display, latency when using the S Pen on the Tab S9 is down to an incredible 2.8ms.
+It still magnetically attaches to the back of the tablet, giving you a place to store it when it's not in use while also keeping it charged.

 Samsung Galaxy Tab S9 vs. Google Pixel Tablet: Going for Google